Skip to Content

 1. Whisk together potato starch, cocoa, sugar, and salt in a mixing bowl.

-2. Mix in orange juice or water, eggs, and oil until smooth.
+2. Mix in orange juice, black coffee, or water; eggs; and oil until smooth.

 3. Using a ladle, pour in enough batter to thinly coat in a frying pan or a griddle pan.
 When the crepe has formed and mostly cooked on one side, flip it over and cook for a few more seconds.